cheeredhands/pubquiz/README.md

 # pubquiz-backend

 This is a dotnet core WebAPI backend for the fantastic pubquiz app that doesn't exist yet.
-Hi